fabriciomurta/ragha-build/README.md

 ## Prerequisites

-We highly recommend configuring the [actions/setup-dotnet](https://github.com/actions/setup-dotnet) step before `retypeapp/action-build`.
-This will install the tiny `dotnet` Retype package instead of the larger self-contained NPM package.
+While not required, it is highly recommended to include the [actions/setup-dotnet](https://github.com/actions/setup-dotnet) step before `retypeapp/action-build`.
+With this, the Build Action can install the tiny `dotnet` Retype package.
+If this is not included though, the action will still work, using instead the -- much larger -- NPM package, which would mean extra workflow setup time.

-Both the `dotnet` and `npm` packages run the exact same version of Retype.
-The size of the `dotnet` package is much smaller, so the action will setup faster.

 ## Usage